Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 You know, so I don't watch it.

-Grab audio sound bit number three.
+Grab audio soundbite number three.

 We put together a montage.

-Now remember just last night Obama said the fundraiser, nope, I don't watch the news.
+Now, remember, just last night, Obama said the fundraiser, nope, I don't watch the news.

-Uh uh, I don't learn it.
+I don't learn it.

-Uh uh whatever they're reporting about, I already know.
+Whatever they're reporting about, I already know.

 I first learned about it from the same news reports that I think most people learned about this.